buildbot/buildbot/master/docs/relnotes/index.rst

     changes can be given a subsection of their own.

 The following are the release notes for Buildbot 0.8.11.
-This version was released on XXX.
+This version was released on the 20th of April, 2015.

 Master
 ------